ln-komandur/linux-utils/why-not-snapd.md

 `snap list >> ListOfInstalledSnaps.txt` #Saves the list of snaps in a text file ListOfInstalledSnaps.txt

+### Try method 1 - Remove all snaps in one go

 `sudo apt-get purge snapd` #Remove the daemon with apt and remove all apps in one go

+Refer below on **binding mounts** if running into problems.
+Try method 2 if method 1 still doesn't work.

+### Method 2 - Remove each snap app one by one

+Disable snapd services with

+`sudo systemctl disable snapd.service snapd.socket snapd.seeded.service`

+Remove packages one by one beginning with the least dependent ones

+`sudo snap remove --purge <each package in the list>`

+For e.g.

+`sudo snap remove --purge gnome-3-38-2004`

+`sudo snap remove --purge gtk-common-themes`

+`sudo snap remove --purge snap-store`

+`sudo snap remove --purge snapd-desktop-integration`

+`sudo snap remove --purge core20`

+`sudo snap remove --purge bare`

+Remove the daemon with apt

+`sudo apt remove --autoremove snapd or sudo apt autoremove --purge snapd`

+Refer below on **binding mounts** if running into problems.
+You may be required to change the order of commands based on where you are at.

+### Running into problems
+#### Binding mounts

+Snap might have created a binding mount point  for hunspell for firefox  at root as described [here](https://askubuntu.com/questions/1431815/lsblk-root-partition-mounted-on-and-var-snap-firefox-common-host-hunspell) and [here](https://ubuntuforums.org/showthread.php?t=2479504&page=2&s=e77435414d5c73db7de789c3ec30e7ff).
+[See kpa's post on 1 Sep 22](https://forum.snapcraft.io/t/sdb5-mounted-on-firefox/31897/2), alluding to _/etc/systemd/system/var-snap-firefox-common-host\x2dhunspell.mount_ as the source of the binding mount, its contents on the where, the what etc.

+`cat /etc/systemd/system/var-snap-firefox-common-host\\x2dhunspell.mount` #View the file that creates the binding mount

+`cat /etc/systemd/system/var-snap-firefox-common-host\\x2dhunspell.mount >> ./Desktop/mount-file.txt` #Backup the file

+`ls -l /etc/systemd/system/var-snap-firefox-common-host\\x2dhunspell.mount` #Look at its permissions

+`sudo rm -rf /etc/systemd/system/var-snap-firefox-common-host\\x2dhunspell.mount` Delete the file that creates the binding mount

+`sudo umount /var/snap/firefox/common/host-hunspell` #Unmount the mount point

+Get back to where you left off in method 1 or 2 above.
+Reboot if required and check that the binding mount is gone.

+### Clear leftovers and caches

 `sudo rm -rf /var/cache/snapd/` #Delete any leftover cache from Snap